 CultureBrew.Art ("CBA"), an initiative developed by Visceral Visions Society, respects your right to privacy, understands that private sector legislation in Canada is based on principles for which we are accountable, and embeds this into our organizational practices to comply with British Columbia privacy law.
 We will safeguard the personal information provided to us by those who wish to use our website (User/Users), promote themselves as an artist through our online services (Member/Members), or access artist profiles and information for hiring purposes (Subscriber/Subscribers).

 The personal information of our Users/Members/Subscribers, will not be rented, traded, or sold to any third party.

 What personal information do we collect

-For Members to sign up for CBA's online service, your name, address, email address, and phone number will be collected.
-With consent, other personal information about Members may be collected as follows:
+For Members to sign up for CBA's online service, your name, address, and email address will be collected.
+Members may choose to provide additional personal information to their membership profile.
+By including any of the following information, you are consenting to its collection: With consent, other personal information about Members may be collected as follows:

 - race or ethnic origin